symfony/symfony-docs/components/http_foundation/session_configuration.rst

 Migrating Between Save Handlers
 -------------------------------

+.. versionadded:: 4.1
+    The ``MigratingSessionHandler`` class was introduced in Symfony 4.1.

 If your application changes the way sessions are stored, use the :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\MigratingSessionHandler` to migrate between old and new save handlers without losing session data.